 Translational Program Grants

 The Cancer Institute NSW funds world-class translational research in NSW through the Translational Program Grants (TPG).
-Cancer Council NSW is a committed partner of the scheme and will conduct consumer review of the full propoal round of 2021 applications.

 The research will provide the evidence to drive rapid improvements in cancer prevention, treatment and subsequently, survival and quality of life for cancer patients in NSW.
 The research supported by the Cancer Institute NSW will be performance driven and deliver meaningful and significant outcomes.